-Though most people would agree that honesty is an important value, surprisingly few people live an honest life; little-white-lies are all too common.
-Some people lie outright, while others lie by a mission.
-While there are those who believe that ignorance is bliss, others may not take the offense slightly, even if it means sparing someone’s feelings, a lie is a lie.
-Lying may be more common than you think; one study found that 40% of adults lie at least once a day, usually in small ways.
+Lying may be more common than you think.
+One study found that 40% of adults lie at least once a day, usually in small ways.
 Even though some people lie more or less than others lying is inevitable.
-So how do you navigate a world full of liars, when you value honesty and integrity, here are seven traits of genuinely honest people so you can decide whether you or someone in your life is truly an honest person.
+So how do you navigate a world full of liars?
+Here are 7 revealing signs of an honest person so you can easily spot a lair.

 Calm & consistent voice

 One of the easiest telltale signs of lying is a loud voice.
 When you catch someone in a lie they’ll often raise their voice in defense, as a way to establish power.
 Honest people rarely become defensive when they’re asked questions even if those questions seem accusatory in nature.

 They’re not going to sugarcoat a situation or pretend that everything is okay when it isn’t.
 They’ll present the facts and give their personal opinions even if it’s not what you want to hear.
-If you’ve ever received tough information from an honest person, know that their intent is not malice it’s honesty.
+If you’ve ever received tough information from an honest person, know that their intent is not malice, it’s honesty.

 Close and lasting friendships are built on trust which requires honesty if you have a friend who’s there when you need them.
 The most you can believe in their integrity and if they can’t be there you know they’ll give an honest and valid reason.

 They maintain strong beliefs

 On the other hand, employers with integrity will appreciate someone who’s not afraid to speak their mind even if it means going against the grain.
 Strong beliefs are also useful in cultivating a personal life full of authentic and caring people.
 These beliefs make it easier for honest people to weed out those who are wrong for their life.

 They’ve got thick skin

 You know what they say; if you can’t take the heat, get out of the kitchen.
 Honest people dish out the truth no matter how much it hurts and they need to be ready to bear that burden themselves, so it’s normal for honest people to have thick skin because they’re accustomed to being disliked.

 They’re not interested in being popular

 When honest people do good, they do it because they want to not because they need leverage.
 They’re more interested in self-growth than winning a popularity contest.
 Those who are honest with the world know they are worthy, they know who they are, and they aren’t ashamed of it, even when other people would be.

 They own up to their mistakes

 Nevertheless, we should all pursue the truth even when it seems daunting and difficult.
 The world needs more honesty.
 If you lie about who you are, about someone else, what actually happened, or how you feel, you’ll only dig yourself deeper into a problem of your own creation.
 The choice is yours, be honest, or lie.
 What you choose will impact your life immensely.

 What do you think, do you embody these qualities?
 Also, how has honesty or dishonesty impacted your life?
 Share your stories and experiences in the comments below.

 If you enjoyed this article share it with your friends so we can keep making them.